0abc/0abc-a22/README.md

 ## Brief overview
 * Dozens of hours of work, thousands of new files, numerous tweaks and minor changes, most of which will probably go unnoticed
+* To make the game slower paced and encourage keeping your units alive, all unit training time is increased by 100% and all technology research times are increased by 50%
 * A new resource: silver (see below)
 * All soldiers cost at least some metal to encourage feminization
 * All soldiers have their attack rate normalized to 1 second